Skip to content

 Who Applies for the Export Permit

-In both sourcing routes, the export permit application is made by the exporting entity:
+The export permit (izn al-tasdir) is issued by the General Establishment for Geology and Metal.
+In both sourcing routes, the permit application is made by the selling entity:

-• Intermediary route: The licensed Syrian trading intermediary applies to GEGMR for the permit
+• Intermediary route: The licensed Syrian trading intermediary applies to the authority for the permit

 The European buyer does not apply directly for the export permit in either route — the permit is a Syrian export document.
 However, the buyer's purchase order triggers the permit application, and the buyer's letter of credit (LC) is typically referenced in the permit file.